A police officer jumps into a hotel pool in the 1960s to remove black youth

 At 6:30 p.m., Robert Swan discusses his experiences here in 1964.
 He and his brother, Nick, traveled through the segregated South in 1964, visiting St. Augustine and several other cities.
 They were witnesses during the "Swim-In" in the pool at the Monson Motor Lodge, and were there when harsh chemicals were dumped into the pool near the young, Black protestors.
 The brothers took color photos of that event and their meeting with Dr. King.

-On June 18, Robert Swan discusses his and his brother's experiences in St. Augustine, including meeting Dr. Martin Luther King, Jr. Hear his stories and see some of his brother's photos.
-Some photos will be on display at the church, and church members will serve light refreshments.
+On June 18, Robert Swan discusses the experiences he shared with his brother in St. Augustine, including meeting Dr. Martin Luther King, Jr. Hear his stories and see some of his brother's photos—some will be on display.

 Event Details